phenixdigital/phoenix_storybook/README.md

   js_path: "/assets/my_components.js"
 ```

-### 6. Create some content.
+### 6. Create some content

 Then you can start creating some content for your storybook.
-Storybook can contain 2 different kinds of _entries_:
+Storybook can contain different kinds of _entries_:

 - **component entries**: to document and showcase your components across different stories (ie. _variants_)
 - **pages**: to publish some UI guidelines, framework or whatever with regular HTML content.